jhihan/Home-Credit-Default-Risk/README.md

 https://towardsdatascience.com/how-to-learn-from-bigdata-files-on-low-memory-incremental-learning-d377282d38ff
 4. Optimize the Pandas Dataframe memory consuming for low environment https://medium.com/@alielagrebi/optimize-the-pandas-dataframe-memory-consuming-for-low-environment-24aa74cf9413
-4. Collinearity: a review of methods to deal with it and a simulation study evaluating their performance https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2012.07348.x
+5. Collinearity: a review of methods to deal with it and a simulation study evaluating their performance https://onlinelibrary.wiley.com/doi/10.1111/j.1600-0587.2012.07348.x
+6. Bruce, Peter, and Andrew Bruce.
+2017.
+Practical Statistics for Data Scientists: 50 Essential Concepts.
+O’Reilly Media, Inc